BSc Psychology (2001), MBBS (2006), MRCP (2009), PhD (2016) FRCR (2017)

 NIHR Academic Clinical Lecturer in Clinical Oncology

-Alex joined the Leeds Cancer Centre and Patient Centered Research group in 2010 as a National Institute for Health Research (NIHR) Academic Clinical Fellow; combining her training in clinical oncology with research.
-After completing her PhD in 2016, she continues her training as an NIHR-funded academic clinical lecturer working on an Academy of Medical Sciences funded project evaluating predictive models of toxicity using radiotherapy dose data and and assessing multiple methods for contouring organs at risk.
+Alex joined the Leeds Cancer Centre, Patient Centered Research group and Radiotherapy research group in 2010 as a National Institute for Health Research (NIHR) Academic Clinical Fellow; combining her training in clinical oncology with research.
+During this time she prepared a successful application for funding to NIHR for a PhD into the use of PROs in monitoring side effects following pelvic radiotherapy, which she completed in 2016.
+After completing her training as an NIHR-funded academic clinical lecturer she was then successful in gaining funding as a CRUK Senior clinical trials fellow to continue her research as a consultant.
+She is currently working on an Academy of Medical Sciences funded project evaluating toxicity related to pelvic radiotherapy and assessing multiple methods for contouring organs at risk alongside her clinical trials work.

 Alex completed a BSc in Psychology at University College, London prior to studying medicine at Royal Free and University College Medical School.
 Previous research as a clinical fellow funded by the National Leadership Council considered the experiences of junior doctors working in the NHS.
 This was a collaborative medical education and leadership development project working with South Central Strategic Health Authority and Wessex Deanery.